solquist/DataCleaningAssignment/README.md

 The following files (with relative path included), needed to piece together the required data set, are read in using `read.table()`.

+#### General
-  * "./getdata_projectfiles_UCI HAR Dataset/UCI HAR Dataset/features.txt" - vector of 561 feature labels for the raw sensor data blocks.
+  * "./getdata_projectfiles_UCI HAR Dataset/UCI HAR Dataset/features.txt" - vector of 561 feature labels for the sensor data blocks.
 Since this will be used to label the data, it is read in with the option `stringsAsFactors = FALSE`.
+The results are assigned to the variable `feature.lables`.

+#### Training data set
+  * "./getdata_projectfiles_UCI HAR Dataset/UCI HAR Dataset/train/subject_train.txt" - vector of 7352 subject ID's from the training set.
+Each of these represents an observation, or row, in the data set we are piecing together.
+The results are assigned to the variable `subject.train`.
+  * "./getdata_projectfiles_UCI HAR Dataset/UCI HAR Dataset/train/Y_train.txt" - vector of 7352 activity ID's that matches with the vector of subject ID's above.
+The results are assigned to the variable `activity.train`.
+  * "./getdata_projectfiles_UCI HAR Dataset/UCI HAR Dataset/train/X_train.txt" - table of sensor data from the training set.
+It has 561 columns and 7352 rows.
+The results are assigned to the variable `dat.train`.

+#### Test data set
+  * "./getdata_projectfiles_UCI HAR Dataset/UCI HAR Dataset/test/subject_test.txt" - vector of 2947 subject ID's from the test set.
+Each of these represents an observation, or row, in the data set we are piecing together.
+The results are assigned to the variable `subject.test`.
+  * "./getdata_projectfiles_UCI HAR Dataset/UCI HAR Dataset/test/Y_test.txt" - vector of 2947 activity ID's that matches with the vector of subject ID's above.
+The results are assigned to the variable `activity.test`.
+  * "./getdata_projectfiles_UCI HAR Dataset/UCI HAR Dataset/train/X_test.txt" - table of sensor data from the test set.
+It has 561 columns and 2947 rows.
+The results are assigned to the variable `dat.test`.

 ### Merging the training and test sets